jtn017/capstone/hls_ip_repo/hls_tec/README.md

 In our research of the frequency correction we also found the same paper useful for timing error correction.
 So... fred harris’ paper on System Synchronization:

 * Harris, F. (2011).
 Let’s Assume the System Is Synchronized.
 In: Prasad, R., Dixit, S., van Nee, R., Ojanpera, T. (eds) Globalization of Mobile and Wireless Communications.
 Signals and Communication Technology.
 Springer, Dordrecht. https://doi.org/10.1007/978-94-007-0107-6_20

+From this paper we implemented two poly-phase filters one is a matched filter (matching the tx shaping filter) and the other a derivative matched filter.
+These filters were designed in matlab, and then implemented in HLS.
+The advantage of this design is that the banks of the poly phase filter are cycled through so that a ROM can be used to hold the coefficients of the filter allowing for only 1 tap-delay line per filter.
+This contrasts with a traditional poly-phase for interpolation where the result of each filter bank is needed simultaneously.